vantage-sh/docs.vantage.sh/docs/kubernetes.md

             (memory_request_cost - memory_usage_cost)
 ```

 Efficiency metrics are available immediately after your OpenCost metrics are imported, generally once per day.
-For more information on how container costs are allocated for OpenCost integrations, please consult the [OpenCost specification](https://github.com/opencost/opencost/blob/develop/spec/opencost-specv01.md).
+For more information on how container costs are allocated for OpenCost integrations, see the [OpenCost specification](https://github.com/opencost/opencost/blob/develop/spec/opencost-specv01.md).

 ## Integration Methods